FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 value of ``false`` means that the given format is disabled.

-When using ``RouteRedirectView::create()`` the default behavior of forcing a redirect to the route for html is enabled, but needs to be enabled for other formats if needed.
+When using ``RouteRedirectView::create()`` the default behavior of forcing a redirect to the route when HTML is enabled, but this needs to be enabled for other formats as needed.

 Finally the HTTP response status code for failed validation defaults to ``400``.
 Note when changing the default you can use name constants of